 The spatial tree is a hierarchical structure obtained by division and organizing all the scene data.
 You can toggle the spatial tree by choosing Helpers -> Spatial.

-Toggles displaying of wireframes for all decal objects in the Scene viewport.
+Toggles displaying of wireframes for all decal objects in the Editor Viewport.

 Toggles displaying of wireframes for materials with the Alpha Test preset enabled.